mtj0928/nest/README.md

 ```

 #### Configuration file.
-`nest` supports to install multiple packages at once with a configuration file.
+`nest` supports to install multiple packages at once with a configuration file,
-The configuration file needs to be written in [Pkl](https://github.com/apple/pkl).
+and the file needs to be written in [Pkl](https://github.com/apple/pkl).

 `generate-nestfile` generates the basic configuration file.
 ```sh
 $ nest generate-nestfile